InseadDataAnalytics/BuildGenAIprodandBiz/pages/appstarter.md

-# Discover an app and include your code
+# Discover an app and include your code to add a new feature!

 > To deploy this app you can follow this [tutorial](https://aka.ms/ragchat)

-> Don't forget, great products with great features have great resposibilities:
+> Don't forget, great products with great features have great responsibilities:
  - be well architectured
  - be well deployed witht solid software and infrastructure
  - be well-managed